nvdaes/customNotifications/readme.md

 * An edit box to type a text to send a test notification, to get an idea of how NVDA will present toasts.
 * If the previous edit box contains text, a button to send a notification, so you can test if your selected  settings work fine for you.

-You can assign a gesture to open the add-on settings panel from NVDA's menu, Preferences submenu, Input gestures dialog, Configuration category.
+You can assign a gesture to open the add-on settings panel, and to toggle various add-on settings, from NVDA's menu, Preferences submenu, Input gestures dialog, Configuration category.